 Key characteristics include a focus on numerical data, statistical analysis, objectivity, hypothesis testing, and the ability to generalize findings.

-Surveys, experiments, observational studies, and secondary data analysis are popular quantitative methods.
+Surveys, experiments, observational studies, and secondary data analysis are among the most popular quantitative methods.

 Yes, mixed-methods research integrates both approaches to capitalize on their strengths and provide comprehensive insights.

 Understanding the definition of quantitative research by authors gives you a strong foundation for academic inquiry.
-Renowned scholars like Creswell, Aliaga & Gunderson, and Babbie stress the systematic collection and analysis of numerical data through statistical means.
+Renowned scholars such as Creswell, Aliaga & Gunderson, as well as Babbie, stress the systematic collection and analysis of numerical data through statistical means.

 As you apply these definitions, remember that quantitative research is about more than numbers—it’s about generating reliable, objective knowledge that advances your field.